-Most Father’s Day meals I have had are usually ended with ice cream in some form.
+Most Father’s Day meals I have had usually end with ice cream in some form.
 I remember when I was younger going to my Grandfather’s house on Father’s Day and enjoying all kinds of homemade ice cream.
 My mom and my aunts would all show up with a tin of homemade ice cream.
 We had berry, cookie, candy, and chocolate varieties.
 All so delicious!
+Plus, such great memories.
 I really think ice cream is the best when you make it yourself.

-I recently saw a recipe on Erin’s Food Files for Key Lime Pie Ice Cream and had to try it.
 She got the recipe from Cooking Light and I made a slight adaptation to the recipe mainly because I didn’t have the fat free evaporated milk and then I wanted more graham cracker in the ice cream.
 It is delicious!
 Tastes just like Key Lime Pie but in ice cream form.
-If Key Lime Pie isn’t your Dad’s favorite here are some other yummy recipes for homemade ice cream.
+If this ice cream isn’t your Dad’s favorite, here are some other yummy recipes for homemade ice cream.

 Key Lime Pie Ice Cream